LouisePo82/Smart-Cushion-Cloud-Fog-Architecture-Portfolio/README.md

-# Smart Cushion Cloud-Fog IoT System — Personal Portfolio Note
+# Smart Cushion Cloud-Fog IoT System — Personal Project Note

-This repository is my personal fork/archive of our group project for the course **Cloud and Fog Computing in the Internet of Things**.
+This repository is my personal fork of our group project for the course **Cloud and Fog Computing in the Internet of Things**.

-The original project is the **Smart Cushion Cloud-Fog IoT Ecosystem**, a smart sitting system that connects edge sensing, local fog processing, cloud storage/analytics, and a user-facing dashboard.
+The project is a smart sitting system that connects edge sensing, local fog processing, cloud storage, and a user-facing dashboard/app.
+I keep this fork mainly as a record of my contribution and learning from the project.

 ## Course Context